 Changing Field Display Labels

-Note: This happens on the Data tab, but I thought you might be looking for it over here on the Display tab, since it's really a display feature
+Note: This happens on the Data tab, but just covering our bases and "feels" like it should be in the Display tab, since it seems like a display feature.

 The "buckets" on the Data tab where you drop fields to include in a report have an edit toggle that opens the Field Options "float-on-top" modal (see screenshot below).
 Open this modal to reorder fields, delete fields, and edit field display labels.
 The example below shows how to click the edit control for the List Fields "bucket" to open the Field Options modal and edit the label there.
 In addition, you can edit list report fields right in the Preview Pane, but sometimes that gets awkward if there are a lot of columns, so we offer this alternative for all report types.

 Note that any changes you make to field display labels are reflected in the Data tab buckets.
 A downside of this is that if you edit the field path (say change Tasks > Title to just Title), you might not remember how the field was derived.
 However, if you check the Field Options modal, you'll see that the value of the Selected Field will never change - it displays the field path even if you have edited the display label.
 This public service announcement was brought to you by our fabulous dev team :)